 Today, software engineering is one of the most in-demand professions across many industries.
 The growing appetite for digital transformation and expansion of the digital economy fuels this need.
 According to the U.S. Bureau of Labor report, the number of web developer jobs is expected to increase by 13% by 2028.
 Moreover, since new software engineering tools and technology emerge all the time, there will always be a need for people who can master and apply them.

 So, what's the best way to see if this career is for you?
 Easy —try it out!

-Practicum’s Web Development program begins with a free 20-hour intro course that gives you a taste of what creating websites and web applications is like.
+Practicum’s Software Engineering program begins with a free 20-hour intro course that gives you a taste of what creating websites and web applications is like.
 If you decide web development is the profession for you, you can enroll in our full 10-month program!

-For more information about data scientist profession, read “What’s Inside: Web Developer Program.”
+For more information about data scientist profession, read “What’s Inside: Software Engineering Program.”

 Over the course of this program, you'll put in 740 hours of practical training and assemble a professional portfolio.
 With 24/7 access to learning support from tutors, code reviewers, and a community of peers, you certainly wouldn't be on this journey alone.
 Additionally, you'll have the option to join Practicum's career track where we'll train you to compose a resume and cover letter, present a portfolio, and ace job interviews.

 Find out more about the course curriculum and check other details here!